Course Descriptions

 Topical Seminars

-BIB 299A.
+• BIB299A.
 The Biblical World.
 3 hours.
-Offered On Sufficient Demand.

 A study of Biblical and historical sites, select archaeological digs, Middle East cultures and customs, geographic influences on ancient and present Middle East civilizations, and related scripture references.

-BIB 299B.
+• BIB299B.
 Reformation History.
 3 hours.
-F., Sp.
+F. SP.

 Taught in the FHU Abroad Program only.
 A study of the rise of the Reformation Movement of the sixteenth and seventeenth centuries.
 Attention will be given to the historical developments precipitating the Reformation, key figures of the movement, and the broad effects upon religious life in Europe and beyond.
 (Text course.)

-BIB 299C.
+• BIB299C.
 Intertestamental Period.
 3 hours.
 F.

 A background study of the New Testament.
 This course seeks to present the religious, social, economic, and political situation of the Biblical world during the period 400 B.C. to A.D.
 100.

-BIB 299E.
+• BIB299E.
 The Problem of Suffering.
 3 hours.
 F.

 A study of the question, "Why?"
 Specifically, "Why does God allow evil, pain, and suffering to occur?"
 Special attention is directed to (1) the atheist's attempt to disprove the existence of God on the basis of evil and pain, (2) Bible insights for believers, and (3) suggestions for coping with suffering.
 Same as PHI 299A.

-BIB 299G.
+• BIB299G.
 The Gospel According to John.
 2 hours.
-Sp.
+SP.

 A textual study of "the gospel of belief."
 The fourth gospel provides an additional portrait of the Christ as the Son of God.
 (Text course.)

-BIB 299L.
+• BIB299L.
 Campaigns and Short-Term Missions.
 3 hours.
-Offered On Sufficient Demand.

 An overview of short-term evangelism efforts.
 This is a missions course designed for those interested in less than two-year commitments to a field.
 Philosophy, methods, and strategies of short-term missions and gospel campaigns is evaluated.
 Attention is given to the cross-cultural teaching experience, integration of work with the local church, and basic church growth principles.

-BIB 299S.
+• BIB299S.
 Textual Studies in Final Things.
 2 hours.
-Su.
+SU.

 A survey of the Biblical texts relating to the Christian's hope.
 Millennial theories are considered with emphasis maintained upon the Bible's teaching concerning the second coming, judgment, and eternity.
 (Text course.)

-BIB 299T.
+• BIB299T.
 Women in Missions.
 3 hours.
-Offered On Sufficient Demand.

 The role of women in mission work.
 This course emphasizes their activities as teacher, personal worker, wife, and mother in the context of cross-cultural living and serving.
 Attention is also given to single women in the mission field.
 (This course is for women only.)

-BIB 299W.
+• BIB299W.
 The Godhead.
 3 hours.
-Su.
+SU.

 A study of the Biblical teachings of the Godhead.
 This course is also a critical examination of contemporary religious views.

-BIB 399A.
+• BIB399A.
 Biblical World.
 3 hours.
-Offered On Sufficient Demand.

 A study of Biblical and historical sites, select archeological digs, Middle East cultures and customs, geographic influences on ancient and present Middle East civilizations, and related scripture references.

-BIB 399B.
+• BIB399B.
 Reformation History.
 3 hours.
-F., Sp.
+F. SP.

 Taught in the FHU Abroad Program only.
 A study of the rise of the Reformation Movement of the sixteenth and seventeenth centuries.
 Attention will be given to the historical developments precipitating the Reformation, key figures of the movement, and the broad effects upon religious life in Europe and beyond.
 (Text course.)

-BIB 399C.
+• BIB399C.
 Intertestamental Period.
 3 hours.
 F.

 A background study of the New Testament.
 This course seeks to present the religious, social, economic, and political situation of the Biblical world during the period 400 B.C. to A.D.
 100.

-BIB 399E.
+• BIB399E.
 The Problem of Suffering.
 3 hours.
 F.

 A study of the question, "Why?"
 Specifically, "Why does God allow evil, pain, and suffering to occur?"
 Special attention is directed to (1) the atheist's attempt to disprove the existence of God on the basis of evil and pain, (2) Bible insights for believers, and (3) suggestions for coping with suffering.
 Same as PHI 399A.

-BIB 399G.
+• BIB399G.
 The Gospel According to John.
 2 hours.
-Sp.
+SP.

 A textual study of "the gospel of belief."
 The fourth gospel provides an additional portrait of the Christ as the Son of God.
 (Text course.)

-BIB 399L.
+• BIB399L.
 Campaigns and Short-Term Missions.
 3 hours.
-Offered On Sufficient Demand.

 An overview of short-term evangelism efforts.
 This is a missions course designed for those interested in less than two-year commitments to a field.
 Philosophy, methods, and strategies of short-term missions and gospel campaigns is evaluated.
 Attention is given to the cross-cultural teaching experience, integration of work with the local church, and basic church growth principles.

-BIB 399S.
+• BIB399S.
 Textual Studies in Final Things.
 2 hours.
-Su.
+SU.

 A survey of the Biblical texts relating to the Christian's hope.
 Millennial theories are considered with emphasis maintained upon the Bible's teaching concerning the second coming, judgment, and eternity.
 (Text course.)

-BIB 399T.
+• BIB399T.
 Women in Missions.
 3 hours.
-Offered On Sufficient Demand.

 The role of women in mission work.
 This course emphasizes their activities as teacher, personal worker, wife, and mother in the context of cross-cultural living and serving.
 Attention is also given to single women in the mission field.
 (This course is for women only.)

-BIB 399W.
+• BIB399W.
 The Godhead.
 3 hours.
-Su.
+SU.

 A study of the Biblical teachings of the Godhead.
 This course is also a critical examination of contemporary religious views.